Lavinia exilicauda: Taxonomy

 These common names or DPS correspond to the subspecies Lavinia exilicauda chi Hopkirk, 1974, Lavinia exilicauda harengus Girard, 1856 and Lavinia exilicauda exilicauda Baird and Girard in Girard, 1854, respectively.

+The hitch is the only extant member of Lavinia, but two fossil species are also known from the Interior West, both from well-preserved specimens. †Lavinia lugaskii Kelly, 2010 has been described from multiple complete skeletons recovered from the Middle Miocene-aged Aldrich Station Formation of Nevada. †Lavinia stuwilliamsi McClellan & Smith, 2020 is known from multiple complete skeletons from the Late Miocene-aged Salt Lake Formation of Utah.